 - Provision of the policy to each new student with discussion by faculty and current students.

-- Documentation by student signature of their acknowledgement to drug-free experiential learning environment and the College of Pharmacy Substance Abuse policy.
+- Documentation by student signature of their receipt of the College of Pharmacy Substance Abuse policy and acknowledgement of its expectation for a drug-free experiential learning environment.

 - Periodic discussions by faculty in relevant courses.